 Here’s to creating the life you want.
 Go for it.

 I partnered with The Westin while I was in New York as part of the #SleepStrong campaign.
-I was very hesitant about staying in Times Square at first but once my sister, my lucky companion for the weekend, and I arrived and settled into our room—perched on the 42nd floor with a water view— it felt like midtown Manhattan was miles away.
-I highly recommend booking a similar room if you decide to stay at this hotel.
+At first I was very hesitant about staying in Times Square but once my sister, my lucky companion for the weekend, and I arrived and settled into our room it felt like midtown Manhattan was miles away.
+Our room was perched on the 42nd floor with a water view and I highly recommend booking a similar room if you decide to stay at this hotel.

 What also drew me to staying at the Westin was the SUPERFOODSRX MENU.
 After arriving later on Friday, we had an early workout planned for Saturday morning.
 I was able to order a green juice, tea and fresh berries before heading out for the day to explore NYC.
-Lets just say that not having to eat a packaged protein bar for breakfast when traveling is always a win in my book.
+Not having to eat a packaged protein bar for breakfast while traveling is always a win in my book.

 We started Saturday morning with a workout at SLT, which has quickly become my latest obsession.
 Don’t let the small studio and nondescript building fool you, this workout is intense.
-It’s no secret that Barre and Pilates are my go-to workouts to supplement my yoga practice these days so this 50-minute Pilates, cardio and strength training class on the Megaformer had me hooked within the first few minutes.
-Take Ian Richardson’s class, you won’t regret it.
+It’s no secret that Barre and Pilates are my go-to workouts to supplement my yoga practice these days.
+This 50-minute Pilates, cardio and strength training class on the Megaformer had me hooked within the first few minutes.
+Take Ian Richardson's class, you won't regret it.

 After our workout we headed to Chill Space NYC.
-If you’re looking for complete relaxation with holistic benefits beyond your typical spa experience, my advice is run, don’t walk here.
+If you’re looking for complete relaxation with holistic benefits my advice is run, don’t walk here.
 I opted for a flotation therapy session and infrared sauna.
 It was complete bliss.